-Breast cancer survivors struggle with cognitive problems several years after treatmentDecember 12th, 2011 in Cancer /
+Breast cancer survivors struggle with cognitive problems several years after treatmentDecember 12, 2011 in Medicine & Health / Cancer

 A new analysis has found that breast cancer survivors may experience problems with certain mental abilities several years after treatment, regardless of whether they were treated with chemotherapy plus radiation or radiation only.
 Published early online in CANCER, a peer-reviewed journal of the American Cancer Society, the study indicates that there may be common and treatment-specific ways that cancer therapies negatively affect cancer survivors' mental abilities.